LebedevKrll/TTFS/README.md

-# TTFS
+# This Time For Sure!

-This Time For Sure!
+TTFS is a game I am developing all on my own as my pet project and just for funsies.